21

 – Drew

-Dec 19, 2014 at 23:57
+Commented Dec 19, 2014 at 23:57

 • @Drew: I mean that I drive my WM using the keyboard, and it's unlikely I would ever want to give that frame focus on purpose, so I'd want my next-window/previous-window bindings to skip over it.
 Likewise I'd want the window layouts to act as if that frame was just part of a panel/taskbar.
-Edit: everywhere in this comment I said 'window' I mean X window, not emacs window ;p Dec 20, 2014 at 2:45
+Edit: everywhere in this comment I said 'window' I mean X window, not emacs window ;p Commented Dec 20, 2014 at 2:45

 • One other possibility suggested to me is just using the minibuffer.
 I have no idea if it's possible to passively display text down there without it interfering with everything else trying to use it though...
-Dec 20, 2014 at 3:06
+Commented Dec 20, 2014 at 3:06

 • Added a note about trying to use the minibuffer.
-Dec 20, 2014 at 5:20
+Commented Dec 20, 2014 at 5:20

 2 Answers 2